tensorflow/tensorflow/tensorflow/tensorboard/README.md

 ### Audio Dashboard

-The Audio Dashboard can embed playable audio widgets for audio saved via a tf.audio_summary.
+The Audio Dashboard can embed playable audio widgets for audio saved via a tf.summary.audio.
 The dashboard is set up so that each row corresponds to a different tag, and each column corresponds to a run.
 This dashboard always embeds the latest audio for each tag.